Kisspeptin: History

 In 1996, Danny Welch's lab in Hershey, Pennsylvania, isolated a cDNA from a cancer cell that was not able to undergo metastasis after the human chromosome 6 was added to the cell.
 This gene was named KISS1 because of the location of where it was discovered (Hershey, Pennsylvania, home of Hershey's Kisses).
 Introduction of this chromosome into the once active cancer cell inhibited it from spreading and the cDNA responsible was taken from that cell.
 The fact that KISS1 was responsible for this was proved when it was transfected into melanoma cells and yet again, metastasis was suppressed.
 Later, a breakthrough would occur not involving Kisspeptin, but with its receptor.

 Three years later in 1999, a G protein coupled receptor was identified in rat, cloned, and termed GPR54.
 Additionally, two years later, this receptor's ortholog in humans would be isolated.
 Using the identified receptors, endogenous ligands were isolated from cells (HEK293, B16-BL6, and CHO-K1 cells) that had these receptors inserted into them.
 The next step in the history of Kisspeptin involved revealing more of its pathways and the mechanism involved.

 Kisspeptin was found to play a role in hypogonadotropic hypogonadism in 2003, which was supported by several independent lab groups.
 A mutation in GPR54 was considered responsible for this abnormality because those who held this mutation, or were missing GPR54 altogether, had problems in gonadal development during puberty.
-Several other phenotypes related to this mutation included a smaller sex steroid and gonadotropin concentration in the circulating blood and even sterility.
+Several other phenotypes related to this mutation included a lower concentration of sex steroid and gonadotropin in the circulating blood and even sterility.
 These observations prompted the research on how kisspeptin is involved during the beginning of puberty.
 This research led to the discovery that kisspeptin stimulates the neurons that were involved in the release of gonadotropin-releasing hormone (GnRH) and possibly may have some impact on the release of luteinizing hormone (LH) and follicle-stimulating hormone (FSH).

 Today, much effort is being made to characterize the regulation of kisspeptin and its gene expression, as well as to more specifically determine the mechanism behind kisspeptin's action on GnRH and LH release.